gtap-dev/php/README.md

 }
 ~~~

-Argument lists MAY be split across multiple lines, where each subsequent line
+Argument lists may be split across multiple lines, where each subsequent line
 is indented once.
-When doing so, the first item in the list MUST be on the
+When doing so, the first item in the list must be on the
-next line, and there MUST be only one argument per line.
+next line, and there must be only one argument per line.

 When the argument list is split across multiple lines, the closing parenthesis
-and opening brace MUST be placed together on their own line with one space
+and opening brace must be placed together on their own line with one space
 between them.

 ~~~php